gyhhuang/intellicup/README.md

 # CSC431 Final Package - Intellicup

-This repository contains the final package for CSC431, including documentation, presentations, and mockups for the Intellicup project.
+This repository contains my final package for CSC431: Intro to Software Engineering, including documentation, presentations, and mockups for the Intellicup project.

 ## Repository Structure